-- > To acquaint the students with the fundamentals of research and the research process. - To understand the facets of research and availability of various tools. - ➤ To help students in conducting research work and making research reports. - ➤ To familiarize students with latest statistical packages for data analysis.
+- To acquaint the students with the fundamentals of research and the research process. - > To understand the facets of research and availability of various tools. - ➤ To help students in conducting research work and making research reports. - ➤ To familiarize students with Statistical packages such as EXCEL.